 Top 8 Frequently Asked Questions On Arthritis

 Did you know that over 10 million people in the UK are living with arthritis or another chronic pain condition which affects the joints?
 It’s no secret that arthritis can be a really difficult thing to live with, and whether you’ve been newly diagnosed or are looking for more information about your diagnosis it’s likely you may have questions about what arthritis is and how to manage the condition.
-We asked Dr Wendy Holden, Honorary Consultant Rheumatologist and Arthritis Action’s Medical Advisor, to answer these frequently asked questions about arthritis.
+So here are some frequently asked questions about arthritis that will hopefully give you a better insight into how to manage and better understand the con

 1. What is arthritis?

 The word ‘arthritis’ means ‘inflammation in the joints’.
-Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process, just like the healing of a cut or a bruise.
+Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process.
 Inflammation can be thought of as being like a bruise with swelling on the inside of the joints, and this can cause pain and stiffness.
 It is the most common cause of disability in the UK and can affect people of all ages, not just older people.

 2. What causes arthritis?

 There is no one ‘cause’ for arthritis, as there are so many different types that can affect a person.
 However, there are a number of important factors which can help reduce the risk of arthritis.
-Osteoarthritis, especially osteoarthritis of the knees and hips, is more common and causes more pain in people who are overweight.
+Osteoarthritis, especially of the knees and hips, is more common and causes more pain in people who are overweight.
 Drinking excessive alcohol can trigger an attack of gout, another form of arthritis.
 Smoking is more common in people who develop rheumatoid arthritis.
+In many cases genetics can also play a part.

 3. What are the main symptoms of arthritis?